-These pajamas will keep you warm all winter long with the long pants and long sleeves, and the V-neck makes midnight nursing a breeze.
-There are no snaps or clasps to fumble with in the dark, which means you’ll be able to feed and get back to bed more quickly.
+These will keep you warm all winter long with the long pants and long sleeves, and the V-neck makes midnight nursing a breeze.
+There are no snaps or clasps to fumble with in the dark, which means you’ll be able to feed and get back to bed quickly.

-Because they’re made of an elastic material, they are able to fit women in a number of sizes, which is particularly helpful as women’s bodies are constantly changing in the months after pregnancy.
+Because they’re made of an elastic material, they’re able to fit women in a number of sizes, which is particularly helpful as women’s bodies are constantly changing in the months after pregnancy.

 - Elastic fabric offers a flexible fit.